 Samuraciclib is the most advanced CDK7 inhibitor in clinical development.
 Inhibiting CDK7 is a promising therapeutic strategy in cancer as CDK7 regulates the transcription of cancer-causing genes, promotes uncontrolled cell cycle progression and promotes resistance to anti-hormone therapy.
 Samuraciclib has demonstrated a favorable safety profile and encouraging efficacy in early clinical studies.
 In addition to the above studies, samuraciclib has further potential in prostate, pancreatic, ovarian and colorectal cancers.
-Samuraciclib has been granted Fast Track designations from the U.S. Food and Drug Administration (FDA) for use in combination with fulvestrant for the treatment of CDK4/6i resistant HR+, HER2- advanced breast cancer.
-Carrick is collaborating with Roche and Menarini Group to evaluate novel combinations of samuraciclib with Roche’s oral SERD giredestrant and Menarini Group’s oral SERD elacestrant in CDK4/6i resistant HR+, HER2- metastatic breast cancer.
+Samuraciclib has been granted Fast Track designation from the U.S. Food and Drug Administration (FDA) for use in combination with fulvestrant for the treatment of CDK4/6i resistant HR+, HER2- advanced breast cancer.
+Carrick is collaborating with Roche, Menarini Group and Arvinas/Pfizer to evaluate novel combinations of samuraciclib with Roche’s oral SERD giredestrant, Menarini Group’s oral SERD elacestrant, and Arvinas/Pfizer’s proteolysis targeting chimera (PROTAC) Estrogen Receptor degrader vepdegestrant (ARV-471) in late-stage CDK4/6i resistant HR+, HER2- metastatic breast cancer.

 About Carrick Therapeutics